nexodus-io/nexodus/docs/README.md

 ### Deploying on Node

-Following sections contains general instructions to deploy Apex agent on any node.
-Minimum requirement is that the node is running Linux, Darwin and Windows based Operating systems.
+The following sections contain general instructions to deploy the Apex agent on any node.
+The minimum requirement is that the node runs Linux, Darwin, or Windows-based Operating systems.

 #### Installing the Agent